 - Cook from your fridge: Don’t go shopping for food for one week and cook from your fridge.
 This will let you use all your food items lying at the back of your fridge.
 Most of the time, we forget what we bought, and they either deteriorate or expire.

 - Compare the prices and buy generic and home brands wherever possible.

-- Reduce your spending on ready to eat and cook your meals from scratch.
+- Reduce your spending on ready-to-eat and cook your meals from scratch.

 These will help you reduce your spending on food a lot.

-9 actionable hacks to save money on groceries
+Nine actionable hacks to save money on groceries

 6. Build for a rainy day

 I know we are already going through a crisis, but we are getting help from our governments.
 So it is in our best interests to save whatever we can.

 If you have a job now, you are among the luckiest.
 But, even then, be conservative with your money.
 The world is going through a crisis, and anything may happen tomorrow.
 So get ready financially and save whatever you can.